Michael Jordan Spotted Walking In New York With Bloodshot Eyes, Half-Empty Bottle Of Tequila

 — slightlydrunk.com (@slightlydrunk) June 14, 2018

 In addition to his Game 6 performance in the 1998 Finals, which turned out to be his last game before a three-year retirement, Jordan had another memorable game in the second week of June — Game 5 of the 1997 NBA Finals, aka the “Flu Game.”
-In this game, Jordan braved flu-like symptoms to score 38 points with seven rebounds, five assists, and three steals, and step up in the clutch as the Chicago Bulls again defeated the Utah Jazz, 90-88.
+In this game, Jordan braved flu-like symptoms to score 38 points with seven rebounds, five assists, and three steals, and stepped up in the clutch as the Chicago Bulls again defeated the Utah Jazz, 90-88.

 At the moment, there’s no word on why Michael Jordan might have been drinking ahead of his early Thursday morning sighting in New York City, but TMZ noted that it’s been well-documented that Jordan “loves his tequila and had been spotted multiple times enjoying the beverage in public settings.